SpikeHimself/XPortal/.github/ISSUE_TEMPLATE/translation.md

 **Configure**
 When a user opens the XPortal window to change the name and destination of a portal, this is called "configuring the portal".
 Please try to find an equivalent of the word "Configure".
 Do not use "Manage" or "Edit".

+**What is the name of the language you are translating to?**
+Please use the English name as it is used on this page:  https://valheim-modding.github.io/Jotunn/data/localization/language-list.html

-**Please replace the English translations in question marks below:**
+**Please replace the English translations in quotation marks below:**

 Portal description: "Connects to another portal",
 Set tag: "Configure",